 - Make sure you check your dog daily, particularly after each walk and if you do spot a tick, don’t panic.
 Ticks can be removed safely using a tick hook.
 If you’re concerned about removing them yourself, ask your veterinarian for advice.

 - Use an appropriate tick product.
 Apply the treatment once a month, throughout the year for continuous tick and flea protection.
 It doesn’t stop ticks from attaching but it kills them within 48 hours of contact with your treated pet, helping to minimize the risk of tick-borne disease transmission.

 - A single female tick can lay up to 10,000 eggs!

-- Ticks are arachnids, so are more closely related to spiders than insects.
+- Ticks are arachnids, so they are more closely related to spiders than insects.

 - Unfed ticks are tiny (the size of a sesame seed), so they can be difficult to spot on your dog.

-- Ticks vary in colour and differ in size, depending on the species, age and sex of the tick.
+- Ticks vary in color and differ in size, depending on the species, age, and sex of the tick.

 - Ticks do not have wings to fly and can’t jump.
 They walk on the ground and up plants where they search for a host.

 - Ticks can transmit a wide variety of diseases and are second only to mosquitoes worldwide as vectors of disease.